apache/security-site/content/projects/zeppelin/_index.md

 # Advisories

-This page is experimental: it provides consistent access to the advisories for Apache Zeppelin since 2023 in text and CVE JSON format.
-It may lag slighly behind the official CVE publications.
+This section is experimental: it provides advisories since 2023 and may lag behind the official CVE publications.
 It may also lack details found on the [project security page](https://zeppelin.apache.org/security.html).
+If you have any feedback on how you would like this data to be provided, you are welcome to reach out on our public [mailinglist](/mailinglist) or privately on [security@apache.org](mailto:security@apache.org)

-If you have any feedback on how you would like this data to be presented, you are welcome to reach out on our public [mailinglist](/mailinglist) or privately on [security@apache.org](mailto:security@apache.org)
+{.bg-warning}

 ## Arbitrary file deletion vulnerability ## { #CVE-2021-28655 }